 Gretzky’s house was designed by “Megamansion King” Richard Landry

-As expected, the former NHL player’s house comes with a mile long list of amenities, including a primary suite with sitting room and dual baths, screening room, fitness facility, billiards room, office, championship tennis court, outdoor entertainment area, wood-burning pizza oven, wood and gas barbecue, and formal gardens.
+As expected, the former NHL player’s house comes with a mile-long list of amenities, including a primary suite with a sitting room and dual baths, screening room, fitness facility, billiards room, office, championship tennis court, outdoor entertainment area, wood-burning pizza oven, wood and gas barbecue, and formal gardens.

 This is the 2nd time Gretzky is selling the mansion

 Funny story: the NHL Hall of Famer and his wife Janet built the Colonial-style mansion soon after his retirement in 1999.

 They then sold the property in 2007 to Lenny Dykstra, a former professional baseball center fielder who played in Major League Baseball for the New York Mets and Philadelphia Phillies.
 Dykstra paid $18.5 million for 6.5-acre property.